ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

       );
     }
 ```
-Optional Chaining: When the `questionDot` token is found, it indicates the start of an optional chaining expression (e.g., `a?.b`).
+**Optional Chaining**: When the `questionDot` token is found, it indicates the start of an optional chaining expression (e.g., `a?.b`).
 The method then checks for different scenarios like `computed` property access (`a?.[0]`), optional call expressions (`a?.()`), and direct property access with optional chaining (`a?.b`).
 Each of these scenarios is handled by creating a node representing the expression, setting properties on the node to reflect the parsed structure, and then finishing the node with the appropriate type.

 ```js
     else if (this.match(tt.questionDot)) { // S.t. like a?.b